orcasmedialab/lineupSim/README.md

 # Python Baseball Simulator

-This project simulates baseball games for a single team based on detailed player statistics provided in a YAML configuration file.
+This project simulates baseball games for a single team based on detailed player statistics provided in YAML configuration files.
 It allows for simulating individual seasons for specific lineups or running experiments across all possible lineup permutations.

 ## Features